2019 New York Giants season

 The 2019 season was the New York Giants' 95th in the National Football League (NFL), their 10th playing their home games at MetLife Stadium in East Rutherford, New Jersey, and their second and final season under head coach Pat Shurmur, who was fired after the final game of the regular season.
-During the season they equaled the franchise record nine-game losing streak of the 1976 Giants, and ultimately failed to improve on their 5–11 campaign from 2018 as they finished at 4–12 in third place in the NFC East.
+During the season they equaled the franchise record nine-game losing streak of the 1976 Giants, predominantly due to ball security issues and poor defensive play.
+As a result, they ultimately failed to improve on their 5–11 campaign from 2018 as they finished at 4–12 in third place in the NFC East.
 For the first time since 1995, none of the team's players made the Pro Bowl.

 The offseason saw some major changes to the Giants roster, with star wide receiver Odell Beckham Jr. and veteran linebacker Olivier Vernon being traded to the Cleveland Browns, and Pro Bowl safety Landon Collins being lost to the Washington Redskins during free agency.
 Wide receiver Golden Tate was the biggest name signing, arriving from the Philadelphia Eagles as a free agent.

 After suffering defeats in the opening two games of the regular season the Giants made a change at quarterback, with veteran Eli Manning being benched in favor of first-round draft selection Daniel Jones.
 With Jones injured, Manning returned in Weeks 14 and 15, getting a win in the latter game to end the streak in what proved to be the final start of his 16-year career, as he announced his retirement soon after the end of the season.
 Manning started his last game on December 15, 2019, a 36–20 win over the Miami Dolphins.